Powered by Atman Health

 Does the program use AI or genomics?

 Yes, both — but only where the evidence supports it.
 Polygenic risk scores for coronary disease are now well validated and can identify people whose 10-year risk is meaningfully different from what their cholesterol-and-blood-pressure numbers suggest.
 Imaging interpretation increasingly uses AI for plaque characterization.
-Dr. Deo's research background is in AI applied to cardiology, which means we use these tools the way they should be used — as adjuncts, not replacements, for clinical reasoning.
+Our research background is in AI applied to cardiology, which means we use these tools the way they should be used — as adjuncts, not replacements, for clinical reasoning.

 How is this different from what my primary care doctor does?